jitrajpurohit-creator/infinix-nginx-server/README.md

-# Building a High-Efficiency Linux Home Lab on Windows
+# Building a High-Efficiency Linux Home Lab

-**Subtitle:** How I turned my Infinix X1 into a Web Server using WSL 2 and Nginx
+**Subtitle:** Running a Professional Web Server on VirtualBox with Nginx

 ---

 ## 1. The Goal (The "Why")

-I wanted to learn Linux and Web Server management without the complexity of cloud providers (like [Oracle Cloud](https://www.oracle.com/cloud/) or [AWS](https://aws.amazon.com/)) or the heavy RAM usage of traditional Virtual Machines.
-My goal was to host a local website on my own hardware while gaining hands-on experience with Linux system administration.
+I wanted to learn Linux and Web Server management without the complexity of cloud providers (like [Oracle Cloud](https://www.oracle.com/cloud/) or [AWS](https://aws.amazon.com/)).
+My goal was to host a local website on my own hardware while gaining hands-on experience with Linux system administration, virtualization, and networking.

 ---